The urge to blink, grimace, jerk the head, move in some other way, or make a sound is irresistible, and the action is not voluntary.

 Education may involve teaching children (and their parents) to identify situations in which tics occur or become worse.

-Drugs to stop tics are recommended only if tics persist and are interfering with the child's activities or self-image.
+Medications to stop tics are recommended only if tics persist and are interfering with the child's activities or self-image.
 The lowest dose needed to make tics tolerable is used, and doses are decreased as tics lessen.

 Children who have tics and who are struggling in school should be evaluated for learning disorders and provided with support as needed.